Menu Close

 So what’s the alternative?

-What you want to do instead is track your blood pressure, and your waist-to-height ratio.
+What you want to do instead is track your blood pressure and your waist-to-height ratio.
 These metrics will give you the most objectively accurate indicators of cardiovascular health, as well as your risk of developing other potentially life-shortening ailments, and so will also predict your mortality, according to the latest research.

-To calculate your waist to height ratio, you simply measure your girth around your mid-section at belly button height, and then divide this measurement by your height.
+To calculate your waist-to-height ratio, you simply measure your girth around your mid-section at belly button height, and then divide this measurement by your height.

 You want a 0.5, or 0.6 ratio so ideally, you want your waist to be roughly half of your height.
 Go ahead and grab your tape measure and take your measurements now.